daymxn/rLog/README.md

 - Migrate tests to individual files
 - Implement more refined serialization/assertions lib
 - Add workflow for checking API diff and version bumping according to semver
-- Add note in contributing about changelog, version bumping, and checking the api diff
+- Add note in contributing about checking the api diff

 ## Contributing